vlasfama/webpack-react-starterkit/README.md

 # webpack-react-starterkit

 Stater Kit for using react-webpack

+- Install the Node modules

+    `npm install`

+- Start the webpack-react kit

+    `npm start`